dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

 \end{align*}
 $$

-This way, $F_0$ is constant over the integral and that how we took it out of integration.
+This way, $F_0$ becomes constant over the integral, allowing us to remove it from the integration.
 If you remember the term $f_r(p, \omega_i, \omega_o)$ also contains $F$, so, it will get cancelled out in the equation.

 Now, we will convolute it in same way we did for other convoluted environment maps.
-Just the difference will be instead of using a cubemap, we will use a 2D lookup texture known as BRDF integration map, to store the convoluted result.
-This map will be used to get the final specular IBL result.
+The key difference is that, instead of using a cubemap, we will use a 2D lookup texture called the BRDF integration map to store the convoluted result.
+This map will be used to calculate the final specular IBL result.

-In the vertex shader we will pass the texCoords along with the local position.
-The fragment shader code will be very similar to prefilterShader but it will process the sample vectors according to our Geometry function and Fresnel-Schlick's approximation.
+In the vertex shader, we pass the texture coordinates (texCoords) along with the local position.
+The fragment shader code is similar to prefilterShader, but processes the sample vectors based on the Geometry function and Fresnel-Schlick approximation.
 ```GLSL
 ...
 float GeometrySchlickGGX(float NdotV, float roughness) {